ewm/managerreadme/README.md

 -   have each other’s back
 -   hold each other accountable
 -   expect excellence in ourselves and each other
--   assume positive intent
+-   hightlight the positive
--   always question, always ask “why?”
+-   always ask “why?”
 -   constantly learn
 -   laugh together

 You’re here because of your experience and your skills and I don’t want to override either of those.
 I’m here to help you succeed but not dictate how you should act.

-Disagreeing with my input does not indicate that you’re doing something wrong.
+Disagreeing with my input does not indicate anything is wrong.

-You’ll still need to get consensus, agreement, and input from your teammates.
+You’ll still need to get consensus and input from your teammates.

+## **Remote Culture**

+I fully support a remote culture.
+There are days I will choose to work remotely and days that I will be in the office.
+I would expect you all like to do the same.
+I would like us to make sure we create a healthy remote culture that works for everyone.

+Rules to live by:
+-  Always expect positive intent.
+Tone can be lost over chat so assume your colleague is coming from a positve place.
+-  Keep important information accessible for everyone.
+Overcommunicate if you need to.
+-  Embrace asynchronous communication.
+-  Expect structure with meetings and processes to support a remote team.
+-  All remote team members are equal.

 ## **One-on-One’s**